 In other cases, better measures will require the collection of new primary data.
 A concrete example is to construct empirical measures of the separations of powers in different political regimes.
-As this may be a labor-intensive and open-ended task, it is important to use theory as a guide.9 with refined measurement, considerable measurement error will remain in our data.
+As this may be a labor-intensive and open-ended task, it is important to use theory as a guide.10

+Some econometric issues certainly need to be explored in more detail.
+Even with refined measurement, considerable measurement error will remain in our data.
 Sharper theory would help in trading off the prospective biases due to measurement and specification errors.
-Sharper hypotheses, derived from dynamic models, would also help in avoiding the pitfalls of estimation in dynamic panels.
+Sharper hypotheses, derived from dynamic models, would be especially helpful in avoiding the pitfalls of estimation in dynamic panels.